 - Representing sub-contractor in obtaining an adjudication determination against a main contractor under the adjudication scheme of the Building and Construction Industry Security of Payment Act (“SOP Act”).
 The main contractor sought to set aside the adjudication determination before the High Court and failed, with the High Court confirming that Singapore has a dual track system in construction law consisting of the statutory regime under the SOP Act and the contractual regime.

-Gina is a Senior Associate at Kennedys Legal Solutions, and she has been actively engaged in a wide spectrum of general, civil and commercial litigation, arbitration and advisory work.
+Gina is a Legal Director at Kennedys Legal Solutions, and she has been actively engaged in a wide spectrum of general, civil and commercial litigation, arbitration and advisory work.
 She counts a diverse range of corporations, MNCs and business owners, insurers and building owners as her clients whom she works with on matters including commercial disputes, company and shareholder disputes, employment law matters, and banking disputes.